ABOUT STEMCELL

 Background:

-Mesenchymal stromal cells (MSC “adult stem cells”) are widely used experimentally in various clinical situations.
-Although it is interesting to use these cells with serious diseases, the safety profile of these cells is not well known.
-We conducted a systematic review of clinical trials examining the use of MSC to evaluate the safety of MSC.
+Mesenchymal stromal cells (MSCs, "adult stem cells") are widely used experimentally in a variety of clinical settings.
+There is interest in using these cells in serious illnesses, but the safety profile of these cells is not well known.
+We conducted a systematic review of clinical trials investigating the use of MSCs to evaluate their safety.

-MEDLINE, EMBASE, and CENTRAL (until June 2011) were searched.
-Clinical trials were conducted using intravascular delivery (Intravenous or intra-arterial) of MSCs in adult or mixed groups of adults and children.
+MEDLINE, EMBASE, and CENTRAL (up to June 2011) were searched.
+Clinical trials were conducted using intravascular delivery (intravenous or intra-arterial) of MSCs in adults or mixed adult and pediatric groups.
 Studies using differentiated MSCs or additional cell types were excluded.
-The primary endpoint was classified according to immediate events (Acute infusion toxicity, fever), organ system complications, infections, and longer-term adverse events (Death, malignancy).
-The citation of 2347 was reviewed and 36 studies met the inclusion criteria.
-Among 1012 participants, volunteers of ischemic stroke, Crohn’s disease, cardiomyopathy, myocardial infarction, patients undergoing treatment for graft versus host disease, healthy volunteers were included.
-Eight studies were randomized controlled trials (RCT), with 321 participants.
-A meta-analysis of RCT did not detect association between acute infusion toxicity, organ system complications, infection, death or malignancy.
-There was a significant association between MSC and temporary fever.
+Primary endpoints were classified according to immediate events (acute infusion toxicity, fever), organ system complications, infection, and longer-term adverse events (death, malignancy).
+2347 citations were reviewed, and 36 studies met the inclusion criteria.
+The 1012 participants included patients being treated for ischemic stroke, Crohn's disease, cardiomyopathy, myocardial infarction, graft-versus-host disease, and healthy volunteers.
+Eight studies were randomized controlled trials (RCTs) with 321 participants.

 Citation// PLoS One.
 2012;7(10):e47559. doi: 10.1371/journal.pone.0047559.
 Epub 2012 Oct 25.